maxWiklund/PysideSetupMacro/README.md

 ```

-If your lazy like me and don't want to maintain a qresource file then I have introduced qmacro.
+If your lazy like me and don't want to maintain a qresource file then I have introduced `qmacro`.

-The qmacro has 2 parts.
+The `qmacro` has 2 parts.
-A mandatory name of the qresource file to ge created.
+A mandatory name of the qresource file to be created.
 ```python
 name="resource"  # Name of resource file to be created.
 ```